Great Traverse of Japan

 ► Recommended Hotspot Before Leaving Tokyo

-If your schedule allows, head to Tokyo Station to admire its 19th-century-style red brick architecture.
-Inside, Tokyo Station Ichibangai feels like a theme park, with several themed alleys dedicated to Japanese ramen, desserts, and souvenirs.
-If you love Japanese anime, don’t miss Tokyo Character Street, which features lively displays of popular IPs like Pokémon, Crayon Shin-chan, and My Neighbor Totoro.
-From there, you can take the Narita Express at the underground JR platform directly to Narita Airport in about 50 minutes (a taxi costs USD 210-240), or take the Keihin-Tohoku Line to Hamamatsucho Station and transfer to Tokyo Monorail for direct access to Haneda Airport (a taxi costs USD 60-70).
+If your schedule allows, visit Tokyo Station to admire its 19th-century red-brick architecture.
+Inside, Tokyo Station Ichibangai features themed alleys, such as Tokyo Character Street, where anime fans can explore popular IPs like Pokémon, Crayon Shin-chan, and My Neighbor Totoro.
+From there, you can take the Narita Express from the underground JR platform to Narita Airport in about 50 minutes (a taxi costs USD 210-240), or board the Keihin-Tohoku Line to Hamamatsucho Station, then transfer to the Tokyo Monorail for direct access to Haneda Airport (a taxi costs USD 60-70).

 ► Recommended Hotspot Before Leaving Tokyo

-If your schedule allows, head to Tokyo Station to admire its 19th-century-style red brick architecture.
-Inside, Tokyo Station Ichibangai feels like a theme park, with several themed alleys dedicated to Japanese ramen, desserts, and souvenirs.
-If you love Japanese anime, don’t miss Tokyo Character Street, which features lively displays of popular IPs like Pokémon, Crayon Shin-chan, and My Neighbor Totoro.
-From there, you can take the Narita Express at the underground JR platform directly to Narita Airport in about 50 minutes (a taxi costs USD 210-240), or take the Keihin-Tohoku Line to Hamamatsucho Station and transfer to Tokyo Monorail for direct access to Haneda Airport (a taxi costs USD 60-70).
+If your schedule allows, visit Tokyo Station to admire its 19th-century red-brick architecture.
+Inside, Tokyo Station Ichibangai features themed alleys, such as Tokyo Character Street, where anime fans can explore popular IPs like Pokémon, Crayon Shin-chan, and My Neighbor Totoro.
+From there, you can take the Narita Express from the underground JR platform to Narita Airport in about 50 minutes (a taxi costs USD 210-240), or board the Keihin-Tohoku Line to Hamamatsucho Station, then transfer to the Tokyo Monorail for direct access to Haneda Airport (a taxi costs USD 60-70).

 Expand All